 The Conowingo Hydroelectric Generating Station, or Conowingo Dam, is one of three dams on the lower Susquehanna River.
-While the reservoir behind the dam has long captured sediment flowing downstream, recent studies have drawn attention to its changing effectiveness as a “pollution gate.”
+While the reservoir behind the dam has long captured sediment and attached nutrients flowing downstream, recent studies have shown that the dam is less able to capture pollutants.
 Because the reservoir behind the dam is essentially full, it is only trapping sediment in the short term.
-During large storms and severe floods, sediment and attached nutrients can “scour” into the Susquehanna, moving over the dam and into the Chesapeake Bay.
-While it is possible to manage sediment behind the dam, researchers have found that reducing upstream nutrient and sediment pollution would be more beneficial to the Bay.
+During large storms and severe floods, sediment and attached nutrients can “scour” into the Susquehanna River, moving over the dam and into the Chesapeake Bay.
+While it is possible to manage nutrients and sediment behind the dam, researchers have found that reducing upstream nutrient and sediment pollution would be more beneficial to the Bay.

 What is the Conowingo Dam?

 The Conowingo Hydroelectric Generating Station, or Conowingo Dam, lies on the Susquehanna River.
 The river flows downstream from New York and Pennsylvania to Maryland, where the Conowingo Dam is located.
-The hydroelectric power plant is owned and operated by the Exelon Corporation, overseen by the Federal Energy Regulatory Commission.
+The hydroelectric power plant is owned and operated by Exelon Corporation and overseen by the Federal Energy Regulatory Commission.
 It began operations in 1928, after two years of construction.
 Conowingo Dam sits downstream from two other dams on the lower Susquehanna River: Safe Harbor and Holtwood dams.

 How does the Conowingo Dam impact water quality?

-Since its construction, the reservoir behind the Conowingo Dam has captured sediment—and the nutrients that are often attached—flowing down the Susquehanna River, reducing the amount of sand, silt, nitrogen and phosphorous entering the Chesapeake Bay.
+Since its construction, the reservoir behind the Conowingo Dam has captured sediment—and the nutrients that are often attached—flowing down the Susquehanna River, reducing the amount of sand, silt, nitrogen and phosphorus pollution entering the Chesapeake Bay.
 The reservoir has trapped an average of 3.5 million pounds of phosphorus and four billion pounds of sediment every year since the dam opened, which is approximately a third of the phosphorus and half of the sediment that flows along the Susquehanna River and into the Chesapeake Bay annually.

 When nutrients enter rivers and streams from urban, suburban and agricultural runoff, they can attach to particles of sediment.
 While sediment doesn’t take long to settle to the bottom of waterways, nutrients are released back up into the water column in dissolved form.

 Sediment enters rivers and streams when land, stream banks and shorelines erode.
-In excess amounts, sediment can cloud the water, blocking light from reaching underwater grasses and smothering shellfish.
-During strong storms, severe floods and fast-moving water, particles of sediment can be pushed downstream, or scoured from behind the Conowingo Dam.
-While the LSRWA team found the effects of sediment essentially cease once it settles to the bottom, lowering both sediment and nutrient pollution upstream of the Conowingo Dam would benefit Bay health.
+In excess amounts, sediment can cloud water, block light from reaching underwater grasses and smother shellfish.
+During strong storms and severe floods, particles of sediment can be pushed downstream, or scoured from behind the Conowingo Dam.
+They then flow into the Bay, decimating underwater grass beds and marine life.

 What is being done to address the Conowingo Dam reservoir?